ewaldmire/ascender/docs/docsite/rst/administration/ldap_auth.rst

 .. note::

-  The ``ldapsearch`` utility is not automatically pre-installed with Ascender, however, you can install it from the ``openldap-clients`` package.
+  The ``ldapsearch`` utility is not automatically pre-installed with climber, however, you can install it from the ``openldap-clients`` package.

-3. In the Ascender User Interface, click **Settings** from the left navigation and click to select **LDAP settings** from the list of Authentication options.
+3. In the climber User Interface, click **Settings** from the left navigation and click to select **LDAP settings** from the list of Authentication options.

   Multiple LDAP configurations are not needed per LDAP server, but you can configure multiple LDAP servers from this page, otherwise, leave the server at **Default**: